on-keyday/brgen/README.md

 - ast/ - Proposals/changes to AST code generators or AST handling tools
 - web/ - Proposals/changes to WebPlayground
 - lsp/ - Proposals/changes to LSP servers
-- env/ - Proposals/changes to development environment (shell scripts, GitHub Actions Workflow files, etc.)
+- env/ - Proposals/changes to development environment (shell scripts, GitHub Actions Workflow files,Dockerfile, etc.)
 - tool/ - Proposals/changes to other tools (tools to convert from other languages to brgen format, etc.)
 - other/ - Anything else not covered above